-Direct Access Services: You can go to any provider in the Plan network to get these services.
+Direct Access Services: You can use any provider in the Plan network to get these services.
 You do not need a referral or prior authorization from your PCP or PCC before getting services.

-2022 Member Handbook for Families and Children also known as Prepaid Medical 57 Assistance Program (PMAP) Durable Medical Equipment (DME): Certain medical equipment that is ordered by your doctor for use at home.
+Durable Medical Equipment (DME): Certain medical equipment that is ordered by your doctor for use at home.
 Examples are walkers, wheelchairs, oxygen equipment and supplies.